bangdracaena/hotspot-manufacturers/Ingenious_Technology_5g-audit.md

 * How many Hotspots are you planning to manufacture and sell within the first six months of sales?

-10K~30K
+3K~5K

 * How much money will be required up-front?
 How much money do you have on-hand, and how much do you have access to?

-10 million USD and it can be flexiable if the market need more Hotspots.
+200K USD up-front; we have 200k on-hand

 * What is your plan for additional financing if required?
 (This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.)

-We have enough cash flow to support this project.
+We have enough cash flow from other bussinesses to support this project.

 ## Risks & Challenges (required)

-There might be challenges from this product's worldwide shortage of chips and accessories.
-Seeed has a solid and stable global production and supply chain to reduce the possible risks, and we have a sophisticated plan for future delivery of products to overcome the problems and difficulties listed above.
+The crypto market is going downturn and the client demands may fluctuate

 Who will develop the Hotspot onboarding and management app?
 Will it be an internal team or external company?

-SenseCAP MX Team has developed the Hotspot onboarding and management app and launch in April 2022 as SenseCAP Hotspot App.
+Ingenious Technology development team has developed the Hotspot onboarding and management app and launch in July 2022 as G1 Hotspot App.

 ## Payment methods available (required):